ahmadthakur/bookfetch/README.md

-# ReactLibgen
+# BookFetch

-ReactLibgen is a web application built with React and Node.js that aims to provide an improved experience for searching and downloading books from Libgen (Library Genesis).
-With ReactLibgen, users can easily search for books, view book details, and download them with just a few clicks.
+BookFetch is a web application built with React and Node.js that aims to provide an improved experience for searching and downloading books from Libgen (Library Genesis).
+With BookFetch, users can easily search for books, view book details, and download them with just a few clicks.

 <img src="./images/msedge_BzIwMn6ZHm.png" alt="Screenshot" width="400" />
 <img src="./images/msedge_Sg249hvoPQ.png" alt="Screenshot" width="400" />